 There’s probably nothing more uncomfortable than your visits to the dentist.
-I don’t know about yours, but my dentist certainly doesn’t have the gentlest hands that I can brag about.
+I don’t know about yours, but my dentist doesn’t have the gentlest hands I can brag about.
 Once you’re seated on that dreaded chair, you’ll be as helpless as a toddler as she works on scraping the tartar buildup from every corner of your teeth with her very rough hands.
 It’s never a pleasant experience.

 The same can be said when rebalancing your portfolio.
 Except that now, you’re in charge.
 You are the dentist and your patient’s set of teeth is your investment portfolio.

-Your portfolio needs regular checkup
+Your portfolio needs a regular checkup

 Every six months you need to get your teeth checked or else you might get cavities no matter how skillful your brushing skills are.
-Same is true for your portfolio- it needs regular checkup no matter how good your mutual fund or stock picks are.
+Same is true with your portfolio— it needs regular checkup no matter how good your mutual fund or stock picks are.

 Rebalancing your portfolio involves selling your winners– the ones that went up substantially in value, and buying some ‘losers’ with the aim of adjusting the allocation to match your original goals.